 61. Jan Lukacs.

 Jan is the CEO at Paymo, an online project management solution for small businesses looking to take away the pain of planning, scheduling, task management, time tracking, and invoicing.
+Note from Ryan: grab my free blog planner templates if you need a little help with your own planning.
 When asked to share his best business advice for new entrepreneurs, Jan shares: